sccn/labstreaminglayer/docs/dev/dev_guide.rst

 The guides are therefore split into an app developer's guide and a liblsl developer's guide.

+The labstreaminglayer source code is similarly split into Apps and LSL (core library and language interfaces), each of which comprises several submodules.
+One could work with the repository, submodules and all, as a :doc:`dev/full_tree`, but this is not recommended.
+Most developers will be better working on individual apps or individual language interfaces.

 :doc:`app_dev`
 --------------

-This guide is for you if you are:
+:doc:`This guide <app_dev>` is for you if you are:

 - adding LSL support for a device to send its data to other applications;
 - writing an application that receives data (e.g., to process and possibly resend on a new stream);